 Holding baby Brianna, Mary Winkler stands next to Matthew.
 In the foreground are Mary Alice and Patricia.

-A jury convicted Winkler earlier this year of voluntary manslaughter in the shotgun death of Matthew Winkler -- not the first-degree murder conviction prosecutors had wanted.
-She said the slaying came after years of abuse, including physical violence and being forced to dress "slutty" for undesirable sex acts.
+She said his slaying came after years of abuse, including physical violence and being forced to dress "slutty" for undesirable sex acts.

-Charles and Diane Winkler have moved to terminate Mary Winkler's rights and have filed a $2 million wrongful death suit against her for their son's slaying.
+The Winklers are battling Mary Winkler for custody of the children and have also filed a $2 million wrongful death suit against her for their son's slaying.

-In September, a lower court granted Winkler visitation with her daughters pending the outcome of the custody battle.
-The court specified the visits be supervised by a guardian ad litem appointed to represent the children's interests and supervised by members of the couple Winkler is living with or by her sister.
-A subsequent appeal by the grandparents was denied, leading to their Supreme Court appeal.
+In September, a lower court granted Mary Winkler visitation with her daughters, mandating that the visits be supervised by a guardian to represent the children's interests, as well as by the couple Mary Winkler is living with or her sister.
+A subsequent appeal by the Winklers was denied.

-One expert, in testimony, quoted Patricia as saying her mother had killed her father and, "I don't know if she will kill me.
+One expert quoted Patricia as saying her mother killed her father and "I don't know if she will kill me.
 I want to ask her if she would do that to me.
-It scares me, kind of; if she did, well, I guess I would see my father."
+It scares me, kind of; if she did, well, I guess I would see my father," according to court documents.

-They said the lower court erred by failing to appoint the guardian ad litem until after the September hearing.
+The couple said the court made a mistake by not appointing a guardian until after the September hearing.